pitchoilcan/Digidrumduino/README.md

   Read Analog pin for input from piezo sensors triggers an event Prints and auto analyse what you play to LCD and via serial port.
   Outputs to midi module or computer
-  Outputs to GM wavtable
+  Outputs to GM wavetable
   LED note and activity sensor (one per note)
-  Pedal input for sustain, reverb, etc and for changing voice/instrument types Tuning is key!
+  Pedal inputs for sustain, reverb, etc and for changing voice/instrument types Tuning is key!
 This is where it gets intersting
-  The steeldrum is the only musical instrument that I can think of where the tones are note arranged in linear oder.
+  The steeldrum are the only musical instrument that I can think of on which the tones are note arranged in linear oder.
   TO BE CONTINUED.....
 # Build your own